aditicodess/Friends-of-Meditation/README.md

 1. First of all, fork this repository.
 If you want to work on your local system then you may clone the forked repo, but contribution can be done without cloning 😉.
 2. Add new section in the main repository with section name as your html code.
 For example, if section name is coder-gits, then rename your file as coder-gits.html
 3. In the ["index.html"](https://github.com/aditisinghchauhan/Friends-of-Meditation/blob/master/index.html) file, Link your section within the appropriate place.
+4. In the ["styles.css"](https://github.com/aditisinghchauhan/Friends-of-Meditation/blob/master/style.css) file, add CSS of your section.
-4. Now, look out for the comments in the file and write user github username and a short description about the section as the comment .
+5. Now, look out for the comments in the file and write user github username and a short description about the section as the comment .
-5. Commit the changes and open a new pull request.
+6. Commit the changes and open a new pull request.
 Make sure to add Issue number in the Description of the Pull Request you are making.

    Woah, its all done!
 HAppy Contributing.